 What Makes Chicken Eggs So Popular?

-Chicken eggs are the classic staple of most kitchens.
-They’re easy to find, familiar in flavor, and versatile in cooking.
-On my homestead, chickens are the most common layers, producing eggs almost daily and in many colors—brown, white, even blue or green depending on the breed!
+Chicken eggs vs duck eggs is a comparison many home cooks and homesteaders wonder about.
+Chicken eggs are the classic staple of most kitchens—easy to find, familiar in flavor, and versatile in cooking.
+On my homestead, chickens are the most common layers, producing eggs almost daily in a rainbow of colors—brown, white, even blue or green depending on the breed!

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.